motthomasn/can-dash-controller/README.md

-CAN Dash Controller
+## CAN Dash Controller

-Controller board designed to recieve engine data from ECU via CAN-Bus and use them to control a Koso RX2N motorcycle dash.
+Teensy 3.2 based controller board designed to recieve engine data from ECU via CAN-Bus and use it to control a Koso RX2N motorcycle dash.

+## MAP-CMP Sensor

+Small module designed to output an engine phase signal (camshaft posn) based on a single cylinder inlet port pressure trace.

+## GPS-IMU CAN Module

+Teensy 3.2 based controller board designed to collect GPS & IMU data from SkyTraq Venus838LPx and Bosch BNO055 breakout boards and transmit the data via CAN-Bus.

+## CAN Datalogger Module

+Teensy 3.2 based CAN-Bus data logger module.
+Data is recieved via CAN-Bus and written to a microSD card in raw binary format.
+A Python script is used to convert the binary log files to csv using a CAN DBC file.